 Patients who live in states that allow them to purchase marijuana from a pot dispensary or cannabis club can ask their budtenders for a heavy indica to treat their chronic pain.
 Each dispensary will have a varied selection of indicas, sativas and hybrids to choose from, and you can ask the budtender which one he or she recommends for chronic pain.
 Some dispensaries will even conduct lab testing on the products so you can determine the exact levels of THC, CBN and CBD.

-Strains We Recommend for Chronic Pain
+Recommended Strains for Pain

 Chronic pain patients who don’t have access to medical marijuana dispensaries and have to grow their own medicine should be sure to select the right strain before embarking on the time consuming process of growing their medicine.
 Look for seeds or clones of a heavy indica.
 Some good strains to choose from include:

 - Afghan Kush: Afghan Kush is almost 100% indica.
 Thanks to its species, it provides a physical effect suitable for aches and pains.
 It has caryophyllene in it that works against cancer, so cancer patients experiencing pain may want to try it.

 - ACDC: ACDC not only has a both THC and CBD in it, but it has high amounts of both chemicals.
 The presence of both components balances out the potential side effects from them.
 So, you can take advantage of more benefits without worrying about more side effects.